Linesman/Mediator: Implementation

-Whilst the L1 was originally intended to be underground at Bawburgh, Norfolk, cost cutting between 1960 and 1962 led to a prototype of the L1 system being set up above-ground in Building 123 at West Drayton in 1963.
+Whilst the L1 was originally intended to be underground at Bawburgh, Norfolk, cost-cutting between 1960 and 1962 led to a prototype of the L1 system being set up above-ground in Building 123 at West Drayton in 1963.
 The Mediator element set up LATCC (London Air Traffic Control Centre) in a building nearby.
 LATCC used the Linesman data in their Marconi Myriad computers to handle all air traffic control in the London area.
 Here the main manufacturers (Plessey – data processing, and Marconi – displays) carried out enhanced development.
 Each of the Linesman sites was able to operate on its own, but the network was intended to be controlled from the centralized "L1" site (now at West Drayton).
 Each of the field stations sent data to L1 over microwave links, eventually phone lines, where it was recombined to form a country-wide view of the airspace; a Recognized Air Picture (RAP).

 The original central computer system for Linesman consisted of 21 Plessey XL4 and XL6 computers, integrated as the Radar Data Processing System (RDPS); unusually for the time, they were made using germanium rather than silicon semiconductors at the insistence of the MOD because it had reliability data only on the former type.
 These computers worked together using random highways that were a very early version of a local area network.
 The 21 RDPS computers then worked to assemble the Recognised Air Picture (RAP) which covered an area 1024 by 1024 nautical miles over the British Isles.
-Three more Ferranti Argus 500 computers were added to this as the Recognised Air Picture Dissemination System (RAPIDS) which also extended the RAP to 1900 by 1900 nautical miles.
+Three more Ferranti Argus 500 computers were added as the Recognised Air Picture Dissemination System (RAPIDS) which also extended the RAP to 1900 by 1900 nautical miles.
 Long-range early warning data was also fed through data links to and from NATO and French radar sites.
 Other parts of the system were never commissioned, including three more computers that would have integrated the processing of filed civilian flight plans, and data links that would have been used to integrate the Bloodhound missile's computer systems as well as a link to Fylingdales.

-The RDPS was working operationally until 1984 when it was scrapped.
-But the Ahead plan and the Linesman system were one of the earliest visions of using computers for distributive processing in both local and wide area networks.
-There were even early concepts of packet switching and routing of data.
+The RDPS was in operation until 1984 when it was scrapped.